McMasterCreates/mc-forum/README.md

         Kush & Marco: Review code, resolve bugs, and ensure all features work as expected.

     Frontend Improvements
-        Nadeem & Haniya: Optimize the UI/UX based on feedback.
+        Nadeem: Optimize the UI/UX based on feedback.

     Testing
         Marco: Perform end-to-end testing for all functionalities (user authentication, posts, comments).